In this article

-How to get a VAT number in the EU
+- How to register for a VAT ID Number in the EU as a foreign company

 The good news is that the VAT registration process is pretty simple.
 The tricky part is: once you get a VAT number, you must comply with all the VAT rules.
 How do you keep track of all the different VAT rates and apply the correct one to each sale?

-Let’s first learn how to apply for an EU VAT number, and we’ll offer solutions for everything else at the end. :) Here's how to get a VAT number if your business isn't based in the EU!
+Today we'll learn about how to register for an EU VAT number, and we’ll offer solutions for everything else at the end. :) Here's how to get a VAT number if your business isn't based in the EU!

-Does your business need an EU VAT number?
+Does your business need an EU VAT ID number?

 If you sell digital products to EU consumers, you might be required to register for VAT and apply VAT taxes to all of your EU sales.